chrisnoonan98675/site/xl-deploy/concept/docker-plugin.markdown

 The 'docker.ServicePort' CI is added in the standard plugin and is used to bind the docker container port to the host port.

-The 'docker.ServiceSpec' CI is used a new CI added to the standard docker plugin and is used to create a docker service deployable.
+The 'docker.ServiceSpec' CI is a new CI added to the standard docker plugin and is used to create a docker service deployable.

 * The 'docker.Port' CI is a new CI added to the standard docker plugin and is used to create a docker service deployable.

-The 'docker.MountedVolume' is a new CI added to the standard docker plugin and is used to create a new Volume.
+The 'docker.MountedVolume' is a new CI added to the standard docker plugin and is used to configure a new Volume.

 The 'dockerContainerSpec' is a new CI added to the standard docker plugin and is used to create a deployable for a docker container.

-The 'docker.Network' is a new CI added to the standard plugin and is used to create a deployable for a docker container.
+The 'docker.Network' is a new CI added to the standard plugin and is used to configure a docker network.

 The 'docker.NetworkSpec' is a new CI added to the standard plugin and is used to create a deployable for a docker network.

 The 'docker.DeployedFolder' is a new CI added which is a new CI added to the standard plugin to deploy a folder to the docker host.

 Other differences between the plugins are listed below: